Bill

 AI Summary

-This bill, known as "Rio's Law," establishes special license plates for individuals with autism spectrum disorder or a developmental disability, and also allows their spouse, parent, or legal guardian to obtain these plates for a jointly owned vehicle or their own vehicle, respectively, starting January 1, 2027, requiring an affidavit from a licensed medical or psychological professional to verify the condition.
-The law also mandates that starting January 1, 2027, peace officer training courses must include specific instruction on interacting with individuals with autism spectrum disorder or developmental disabilities, covering best practices for encounters, investigations, communication, recognizing symptoms, and emergency protocols, with this training to be developed in collaboration with relevant state departments and expert nonprofit organizations.
-Furthermore, the bill outlines penalties, including misdemeanor charges, for anyone who falsely claims eligibility for these special plates or for medical professionals who knowingly provide false affidavits, and specifies that these special plates will be canceled if the individual with the disability passes away or joint ownership ceases, with a regular plate then being issued.
+This bill, known as "Rio's Law," establishes special license plates for individuals with autism spectrum disorder (ASD) or a developmental disability, as well as their spouses, parents, or legal guardians, requiring a doctor's affidavit to obtain them and specifying that these plates will feature a "Just Bee" symbol or similar design, with penalties for misuse.
+Additionally, the bill mandates that beginning in 2027, all peace officer basic training courses in Georgia will include specialized instruction on interacting with individuals with ASD or developmental disabilities, covering best practices for encounters, investigations, communication, recognizing symptoms, de-escalation techniques, and contacting caregivers during emergencies, with this training to be developed in collaboration with relevant state departments and expert nonprofit organizations.

 Committee Categories